 BFree is our relational hub, open every day after school for local young people aged 11-17.
 The aim of BFree is to provide a safe, positive space for young people to meet friends, enjoy activities & games, and get to know our youth workers.
 BFree allows our team to build positive relationships with local young people, and by doing so we can understand their needs and support them in other areas of their lives.
-Our team can help with counselling, careers advice, and support with learning specific skills and AQA awards.
+Our team can help with counselling, careers advice and support with learning specific skills.

-BFree is open Monday-Friday from 3:15 until 6:15pm (and until 8pm on Fridays), and is currently attended by approximately 70 different young people every week.
-Each week we run competitions, arts & crafts, and 5-A-Day, our Friday afternoon healthy cooking project.
-Our state of the art space is equipped with 6 iMac computers, a pool table, 4 games consoles and the Allsaints coffee shop.
+BFree is open Monday-Friday from 3:15 until 6:15pm, and is currently attended by approximately 70 different young people every week.
+Each week we run competitions, arts & crafts.
+Our state of the art space is equipped with a pool table, table football, 4 games consoles and the Allsaints coffee shop.

 If you are interested in volunteering with us at BFree, please get in touch.

-In September 2015 LYP launched the new Mole Valley One-to-One Service, which will offer Counselling or Mentoring to young people referred to us by Surrey’s Youth Support Service.
-This service is part of Surrey County Council’s Early Help initiative, aiming to provide early intervention before a young person requires specialist support.
+In September 2015 LYP launched the Mole Valley One-to-One Service, which offers Counselling or Mentoring to young people referred to us by Surrey’s Family Service.
+We are able to provide early intervention before a young person requires more specialist support.

-Although this service is referral based with priority given to the Youth Support Service, please contact us if you are seeking support for a young person aged 11-18.
+This service is referral based with referrals coming from Surrey County Council, Surrey CAMHS, local schools, police, and direct referrals.
+Please contact us if you are seeking support for a young person aged 11-18.

-Our One to One service is headed up by Jude Crome and Alex Ball, who have both been supporting local young people through One to One services for 8 years.
+Our Counselling and Emotional Wellbeing Team have all been trained in counselling and have been supporting local young people through One to One services for over 10 years.
 Please contact us to find out more.

-In 2017, LYP launched Bookham Youth Project, in partnership with three Bookham Churches.
-This work will involve running open access youth provision within Bookham Youth Centre, as well as offering detached youth work, work within local schools including Howard of Effingham, and faith courses in partnership with the local churches.
+In 2017, LYP launched Bookham Youth Project in partnership with three Bookham Churches.
+This work involves running open access youth provision within Bookham Youth Centre, as well as offering detached youth work, work within local schools including Howard of Effingham, and faith courses in partnership with the local churches.

 Making Good offers young people the chance to give back to their community by taking part in social action volunteering activities during the half term.
 This usually involves projects such as conservation work, litter picks, painting or clearing community areas.
 On the third day of the project, young people enjoy a trip as a team building reward, and past trips have included trampolining at Gravity Force, going to the cinema, and bowling.

-LYP is proud to partner with local primary and secondary schools in the local area.
+LYP is proud to partner with local primary and secondary schools.

 Aspire is about helping young people plan for their future and find the education or employment they are looking for.
 Many young people in our community finish education with low or no qualifications, resulting in a number of young people becoming NEET in our area.
 Our aim is to come alongside young people to raise their confidence and aspirations and help them to fulfill their potential.